djorlando24/HRMFoam/README.md

 Department of Mechanical & Aerospace Engineering Monash University, Australia

+This software is designed to work with ESI OpenFOAM (https://www.openfoam.com)

 ## License
 This file is part of HRMFoam, which includes software from OpenFOAM.